rossana87/Project_1/README.md

 ### Challenges

-* I found the process of getting started when faced with only a brief, rather daunting initially.
-Although we had been taught the skills and tools that were needed to build the game, having to start from a blank page was definitely a challenge.
-Taking the time to think and plan on paper, enabled me to face and overcome this challenge.
+* Since this was the first project, initially, I found the process rather daunting.
+Although I had been taught the skills and tools that were needed to build the game, having to start from a blank page was definitely a challenge.
+Taking the time to think and plan on paper enabled me to face and overcome this challenge.
 Looking back over my code I can see that some of it could be refactored (i.e. the snake movement), to make it DRY, however, due to the time constraints and given that it was my first project, I was happy with the outcome.
 * Without any doubt, I learned how to manipulate the DOM and it will stay vivid in my mind.
 When I added the snake, I could not see it on the screen.
 I checked the code multiple times and only after some time I realised that I wasn’t manipulating the DOM.

 ### Wins

-* I am very proud of the design of the game.
+* I am quite proud of the design of the game.
 * Getting the game working.
 * Consolidated my knowledge of JavaScript, CSS and HTML.
 Some of the concepts are much clearer now.